jkenley/hacktoberquote/README.md

 Features that are planned:

-* Allow anyone to submit quotes about open sources software and team collaboration.
+* Allow people to add or submit more quotes about open sources software and team collaboration.

 ## How to contribute